-- a.
-Parties may file a motion seeking authorization to file Omnibus Claim Objections on grounds other than those set forth in Bankruptcy Rule 3007(d). - b.
-The movant is authorized to file Omnibus Claims Objections to no more than 500 Claims at a time. - c.
-The Omnibus Claim Objections shall be alphabetized by claimant name or in electronically searchable form. - d.
-Except as expressly provided herein, the movant shall comply with the requirements for Omnibus Claims Objections set forth in Bankruptcy Rule 3007(e). - e.
-Any order sustaining an Omnibus Claims Objection shall be treated as an order for each Claim referenced in the Omnibus Claims Objection as if an individual objection had been filed and an individual order had been entered for such Claim. - f.
+- v. the Claim is not entitled to the asserted status or priority or is incorrectly or improperly classified; - vi. the Claim fails to specify a sufficient legal basis; - vii. the Claim does not include sufficient documentation to ascertain the validity of such Claim; - viii. the Claim was or will be satisfied in the normal course of business; - ix. the Claim is obligated to be satisfied by one or more of the debtors' insurers; - x. the Claim has been waived, withdrawn, or disallowed pursuant to an agreement with the debtors or order of this Court; - xi. the Claim is objectionable under section 502(e)(1) of the Bankruptcy Code; and - xii. the Claim is subject to disallowance pursuant to any of the subsections of section 502(b). - b.
+The movant is authorized to file Omnibus Claims Objections to no more than five hundred (500) Claims at a time on the Permitted Grounds. - c.
+Except as expressly provided herein, the movant shall comply with the requirements for Omnibus Claims Objections set forth in Bankruptcy Rule 3007(e). - d.
+Any order sustaining an Omnibus Claims Objection shall be treated as an order for each Claim referenced in the Omnibus Claims Objection as if an individual objection had been filed and an individual order had been entered for such Claim. - e.
 The movant is authorized to serve a Claim Objection Notice, rather than the entire Omnibus Claim Objection, on each claimant whose Claim is the subject of the applicable omnibus claim objection and, if known, its counsel.
 The Claim Objection Notice shall include an explanation of the claim objection process, a description of the basis of the omnibus claim objection, information regarding the response deadline and hearing date, information on the Claim Hearing Procedures (as described herein), identification of the Claim that is the subject of the omnibus claim objection (with reference to an attached exhibit or otherwise), and information on how the claimant might obtain a complete copy of the omnibus objection.
-The estate representative retains the right to serve Omnibus Claim Objections in their entirety in appropriate circumstances as determined in the estate representative's sole discretion. - g.
-The movant shall file all omnibus and individual objections with this Court to be made publicly available for free on the website of the debtors' approved claims and noticing agent. - h.
-Responses to the individual and omnibus claim objections shall be due on or before 30 calendar days after mailing of the objection; provided, however, that the movant may reserve the right to request that the Court impose an alternative response date or grant expedited consideration with respect to certain objections, if the circumstances so require, which may result in shortened notice of both the hearing date and the response deadline.
+The estate representative retains the right to serve Omnibus Claim Objections in their entirety in appropriate circumstances as determined in the estate representative's sole discretion.

+- f.
+The movant shall file all omnibus and individual objections with this Court to be made publicly available for free on the website of the debtors' approved claims and noticing agent. - g.
+Responses to the individual and omnibus claim objections shall be due twenty-one (21) calendar days after mailing of the objection; provided, however, that the movant may reserve the right to request that the Court impose an alternative response date or grant expedited consideration with respect to certain objections, if the circumstances so require, which may result in shortened notice of both the hearing date and the response deadline.